Policy on Customer-Oriented Business Conduct

 5. Provide Suitable Financial Products/ Services to Customers

 We have a duty to understand customers’ needs and we have a responsibility to seek always to understand the needs, expectations and interests of customers in order to provide them with appropriate products and services.

-We value all communications with our customers, and will continue to endeavour to achieve better understanding of our customers through our daily business operations for better service provision going forward, as well.
+We value all communications with our customers, and will continue to endeavour to achieve better understanding of our customers on a long term basis, through our daily business operations for better service provision going forward, as well, by providing information regarding products and services, as well as by conducting appropriate follow up.

-Additionally, for cases where we are in the capacity of structuring financial products to be sold through distributors to the end investors, in response to the latest “Principles on Customer-Oriented Business Conduct” issued by FSA, we would provide, upon the request of distributors, the required information of target clients’ investor type to whom the product is expected to be sold.
+Additionally, for cases where we are in the capacity of structuring financial products to be sold through distributors to the end investors, in response to the latest “Principles on Customer-Oriented Business Conduct” issued by FSA, we provide the required information of target clients’ investor type to whom the product is expected to be sold.
 Regarding our distributor clients, we conduct due diligence upon initiating business with them, such as through conducting interviews etc. regarding the distributor clients’ process for suitability analysis, and together with the Compliance department, ensure that our distributor clients have a framework in place which enables them to provide services suitable for the end investors, who are the ultimate beneficiaries.
 Additionally, we also periodically check the business situation and selling framework etc. of the distributor clients with whom we have continuous business relationships.

 6. Protecting Customers’ Confidentiality